- Bus passes in Las Vegas can be a great way to save money, coming in both 1 and 3-day varieties.

 Busses show up every 15-20 minutes depending on what time of the day it is, and they operate 24 hours per day.

-“Cons” Of Buying a Bus Pass in Vegas
+“Cons” Of Buying a Bus Pass

 The Deuce is Crowded: Especially in a post-pandemic world, many cringe at the thought of big crowds in small enclosed spaces.
 For me, it’s more of a general disdain for being shoulder to shoulder with strangers.